St John's Church, Trentham

-St John's Anglican Church in Trentham, Upper Hutt is one of the oldest surviving Anglican churches in the Wellington region of New Zealand.

-The building is classified as a Category 2 historic building by Heritage New Zealand.
+St John's Church is a heritage-listed Anglican church located at 563 Fergusson Drive, Trentham, Upper Hutt, New Zealand.
+The church is one of the oldest surviving Anglican churches in the Wellington region.
+Heritage New Zealand classified it a Category 2 historic building on 6 June 1983.

 Early years

 The area presently known as Trentham was originally a 100 acre farm belonging to Richard Barton, who had come to New Zealand from his former position as Superintendent to the Duke of Sutherland's estates in Staffordshire, England, then known as Trentham Hall.
 In the 1840s the Bartons settled in Upper Hutt, and their house and estate were named Trentham.

 The Barton's donated the funds for the land on which St John's church now stands and gave significant support to the construction, including that of a vicarage in 1894.

 The actual construction of the Church itself was overseen by Rev Frederic Thatcher, who was a noted church architect of the time.
 The first Vicar was Rev John E. Herring, who visited on 27 December 1861 and performed his first baptism as Vicar on 30 March 1862.
 Rev Herring's tenure was quite short, and he was succeeded by Rev Amos Knell on 27 September 1863.

 Richard Barton was interred in the grounds of St John's Church, and there are also memorials to him in the form of brass plaques within the Church building.